 You might not be watering your African violets properly or you could be using soil that isn’t quite right for it.
 It’s also possible that your plant just needs more adequate sunlight so that it can thrive.

-If you can determine what it is that you are doing wrong, then it’ll be much easier to turn things around.
+If you can determine what it is that you are doing wrong, it’ll be much easier to turn things around.

 African violets are gorgeous plants that are well worth taking care of.
 You are going to have to put a good bit of work into caring for them, but they’re very rewarding plants to have in your home.

-If you’re willing to be careful about how you’re taking care of your plants, then you should be able to have a good experience overall.
+If you’re willing to be careful about how you’re taking care of your plants, you should be able to have a good experience overall.

 Hopefully, the above information will make it easier for you to understand what you should be doing.
 Curled leaves can be very problematic, but it might not be a reason to be worried depending on the circumstances.